 Like many churches in Slovenia, it’s lit at night so it’s a great location for dawn and dusk photos, especially when surrounded by morning mist.

 You can get a clear view of the church from the motorway as you head north from Ljubljana.
 It’s visible just before and after the tunnel near Brezje.
-From a bus stop in Brezje you can take a photo if you have a good telephoto lens.
+Take the exit off the motorway on the north side of the tunnel and then right into the little village of Dobro Polje.
+From a bus stop in Dobro Polje you can take a photo if you have a good telephoto lens.
 I often stop here at dusk on the way back from Bled to photograph it with a 400mm.
-These are my two favourites so far:

 From this viewpoint the church looks like a beacon shining bright for all to see at night.
 And in actual fact, this hilltop was just that during the era of the Ottoman raids when locals lit a big fire on the hill to warn everyone in the surrounding area of an impending attack.

-To get to the church, head north from Ljubljana on the motorway towards Kranj and Jesenice to the iron-forging village of Kropa and go straight through and head up the twisty hill that follows.
+To get to the church, head north from Ljubljana on the motorway towards Kranj and Jesenice, take the exit for Brezje and head towards the iron-forging village of Kropa.
+Here, go straight through and drive up the twisty hill that follows.
 At the top of the hill you’ll be in Jamnik, and you won’t be able to miss the church on the left.
 If there is space, you can park at small layby on the corner from where the footpath to the church starts.
 There’s also an interesting, less photographed, view through the trees to the church here:

-There is also a layby further along that is usually lined with firewood.
-You can park here, and this is also the most popular view point for photographing the church.
+The roadside view beside the pile of firewood is the most popular viewpoint for photographing the church.
 From here you get a lovely view of the church with the Kamnik Alps and Storzic Mountain behind it.
-Many of the photos you see will have been taken from this viewpoint, including this one:
+Many of the photos you see will have been taken from this viewpoint, including these ones:

-However, there is also another viewpoint on a little gravel road just below, so head down the steps from the first layby and at the sign at the bottom go right and walk along here.
+However, there is another viewpoint on a little gravel road just below, so head down the steps from the first layby and at the sign at the bottom go right and walk along the gravel track.
 From this point the church and the mountains are more in line.